darinz/DL/01_Math/16_numerical_methods.md

 **Code Annotations:**
 - Demonstrates machine epsilon, overflow, underflow, and catastrophic cancellation.
 - Shows how floating-point limitations can affect computations.
+- **Try it:** Change the numbers to see when overflow/underflow happens!

 ---